oretoise/docs/_docs/prospects/exports.md

 ---

 # Exporting Prospects
-{: .fs-9 }
+{: .no_toc }

-In Slate, you can easily export prospect data into spreadsheets or other file types for reporting, emailing, etc. Here's how to do it.
+In Slate, you can easily export prospect data into spreadsheets or other file types for reporting, emailing, etc.
 {: .fs-6 .fw-300 }

+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

+---

 ## From a Query
 In Slate, as a program coordinator or manager, you already have access to basic program-based queries.
 If you need to put together a mailing list, these are more than sufficient.